backube/volsync/docs/usage/kopia/backup-configuration.rst

 - Compression policies are set via ``kopia policy set`` commands during backup operations

 .. note::
-   Compression algorithm is set when the repository is first created and cannot be changed afterward.
-To use a different compression algorithm, you must create a new repository.
+   Compression can be changed at any time using Kopia's policy system.
+Each source path can have its own compression policy, allowing different compression algorithms for different ReplicationSources within the same repository.
+Changes take effect on the next snapshot.

 Snapshot Actions (Hooks)
 ~~~~~~~~~~~~~~~~~~~~~~~~